capico/captas/README.md

 `captas ./examples/Bourdet_1983_1/Bourdet_example_1.ini`

 The text below corresponds to the `Bourdet_example_1.ini` file for the fitting of the data presented in Bourdet et al (1983).
-It is a pressure buildup test, after a constant flow rate period, interpreted with the infinite homogeneous reservoir model with a vertical well, with wellbore with storage and skin factor effects.
+It is a pressure buildup test, after a constant flow rate period, interpreted with the infinite homogeneous reservoir model with a vertical well, with wellbore storage and skin factor effects.

     [Title]
     title  = Bourdet et al (1983)